Azure-Samples/managed-disk-dotnet-create-virtual-machine-using-specialized-disk-from-snapshot/README.md

 - csharp
 products:
 - azure
-services: Compute
+extensions:
-platforms: dotnet
+- services: Compute
-author: yaohaizh
+- platforms: dotnet
 ---

 # Getting started with creating a Virtual Machine using specialized disks from Snapshots #

  Azure Compute sample for managing virtual machines -
   - Create an managed virtual machine from PIR image with data disks
   - Create snapshot from the virtual machine's OS and data disks
   - Create managed disks from the snapshots
   - Create virtual machine by attaching the managed disks
   - Get SAS Uri to the virtual machine's managed disks.

 ## Running this Sample ##